-Specifying encryption options directly in the concsm.cfg file is usually more difficult than specifying libraries and tags in an encryption parameters file because of syntax specifications.
-The sample file concsm.example is in \$INFORMIXDIR/etc.
+Note: Specifying encryption options directly in the concsm.cfg file is usually more difficult than specifying libraries and tags in an encryption parameters file because of syntax specifications.
+A sample file concsm.example is available in \$INFORMIXDIR/etc (UNIX and Linux).